 However, not every VPN is optimized for streaming, so here we'll be running exactly which ones are worth considering.

 What makes a great streaming VPN?

-If you do run into any snags then excellent the 24/7 live chat customer supportis always there to get you going again.
+If you do run into any snags – streaming-related or otherwise – the excellent live-chat customer support is available 24/7 and is always there to get you going again.
 It's staffed by knowledgeable and genuinely helpful people that want – and know how – to get you what you need.

 While streaming might be a priority, security is also paramount and ExpressVPN sports enterprise-level encryption along with a selection of protocols.
 That means you're guaranteed online anonymity, letting you stream in peace without the threat of third-parties potentially invading your privacy.

 All that, and you also get a 30-day money-back guarantee, meaning it's essentially free to try for a month to make sure it suits you perfectly.

 Tom's Guide readers get three months FREE of ExpressVPN (opens in new tab)